 This background paper for the Bonn2011Conference on the Water, Energy and Food Security Nexus explains the nexus and presents initial evidence for how a nexus approach can enhance water, energy and food security.

-- University of Pennsylvania Wharton School and the Institute for Global Environmental Leadership workshop:
+- University of Pennsylvania Wharton School and the Institute for Global Environmental Leadership Special Report:

 This event produced a follow-up report that provides an overview of what corporate leaders view as best models and tools needed for future research, potential policy impact and future potential business opportunities.